codice/saml-conformance/README.md

 ### external
 This module contains the API for a plugin that needs to be implemented for each external SAML product before these tests can be run against it.
 There are also a few that are already implemented.
-The generated jar file from these modules needs to be installed to a deployment directory of the user's choosing and then referred to by system property when running tests.
+The generated jar file from these modules needs to be installed to a deployment directory of the user's choosing along with the necessary metadata.
+Then that directory should be referred to by system property when running tests.
+(See "Running Test Script")

-e.g. If the ServiceProvider plugin jar is copied to `/home/saml-conform/deploy` then the tests should be invoked with `-Dsaml.plugin.deployDir=/home/saml-conform/deploy`.
+e.g. If the ServiceProvider plugin jar and necessary metadata is copied to `/home/saml-conform/deploy` then the test script should be invoked with `-i /home/saml-conform/deploy`.

 #### api
 This module contains the API that must be implemented to run this test kit against a SAML product.